 You might be surprised how many women do not feel that they have financial knowledge.
 They are not in charge of the household finances, or perhaps they have a vague idea of the financial picture but choose not to pay attention to every financial detail.
-They should.
-And they can.
-These are the cornerstones of […]

 And they can.